Ming2Liu/Ming2Liu.github.io/_pages/about.md

 Recent News
 ======
+*  Feb, 2020: We have one paper accepted by the 6th IEEE WF-IoT conference
 *  Nov, 2019: We have one funded PhD position with the Insight Centre for Data Analytics at DCU.
 More details can be found at https://lnkd.in/gB8ey3M.
 Please contact me if you are interested.
 *  Sept, 2019: Joined DCU as an Assistant Professor
 *  June, 2019: 5G-Solutions Work Package Lead